 The master's program in Behavioral and Social Health Sciences (BSHS) is terminal degree program designed to be completed within two years or on a part-time basis.
 Students must take a total of eight courses: five required core courses, two elective courses, and one capstone/thesis research course.
 This program is an ScM Master’s degree with a required thesis.

 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
-The application opens August 17.
+The application opens each year in mid-August.
 Brown University School of Public Health GRE reporting code: 7765.

 GRE General: Required, except for medical school graduates who may substitute the MCAT.
 GRE subject scores will be considered if submitted.